 Q: What vitamins should be taken with magnesium?

 A: Vitamins are great to take with magnesium since they all integrate to help your body function.
 Vitamin D is especially good to take with magnesium since both of them support your immune system and bones.
 Also, minerals are good to take with magnesium as well, including calcium, phosphorus, potassium, and sodium.

 Q: What type of magnesium is best for muscle pain?

 A: Any type of magnesium should help alleviate muscle paint.
 But there is some evidence to suggest that magnesium chloride may be effective for muscle pain (5).
 The evidence to support that, however, is spotty at best.

 A: Yes, you should eat before taking magnesium.
 If you take magnesium on an empty stomach, you could suffer from diarrhea.

 Q: Can I take magnesium and ibuprofen at the same time?

-A: Combining magnesium with ibuprofen every once in a while shouldn’t be any cause for concern, however, prolonged use of them could result in a higher risk of gastrointestinal infection.
+A: Combining magnesium with ibuprofen every once in a while shouldn’t be any cause for concern (6), however, if you have and specific concerns talk to your healthcare provider.

 Q: What is the best time of the day to take magnesium?